troop700/troop700.github.io/README.md

-# troop700.github.io
+# Troop 700

-website for Boy Scout Troop 700
+This is website for Boy Scout Troop 700.
+There are many like it but this one is ours.